Caleb-Davidson/Draco-Library/README.md

 #### Vector Validators
 - `[IsNotOrigin]`: Ensures a vector is not at the origin (0,0) or (0,0,0)

+#### Inspector Attributes
+Control field visibility in the Unity inspector:
+- `[ShowAllFieldsInPlayMode]`: Shows all fields of a class in the inspector while in play mode

 ### Editor Tools
 - **Asset Tracker**: Monitor and track assets being imported, deleted, or moved